-Most small businesses assume that it is only larger companies are at risk for security breaches. but over the last several years, small businesses are increasingly the target of hackers and fraudsters.
-It is important that any business, particularly online businesses, protect themselves and implement resources to offset these threats.
+Most small businesses assume that only larger companies are at risk for security breaches.
+But over the last several years, small businesses are increasingly the target of hackers and fraudsters.
+It is essential that any business, particularly online businesses, protect themselves and implement resources to offset these threats.

 1. Malicious Code.
 Denial of service attacks, malware programs, and hacking of all stripes represent a legitimate threat to SMBs.
-The embedded programs can bring large websites to their metaphorical knees, wipe out databases, and literally siphon funds from bank or credit accounts.
-Ensure that your software is up to date, and that all current security patches are installed; install and use anti-virus and anti-spyware utilities; and finally, ensure that your systems are protected by a firewall, whether installed with your network hardware or via a software application.
+The embedded programs can bring large websites to their metaphorical knees, wipe out databases, and siphon funds from bank or credit accounts.
+Ensure that your software is up to date and that all current security patches are installed; install and use anti-virus and anti-spyware utilities; and finally, ensure that your systems are protected by a firewall, whether installed with your network hardware or via a software application.

 3. Phishing.
-Every day someone at our company receives a very “official” looking email from a bank or a credit card company or an online service which they are registered with asking them to please “confirm your password and account information.”
+Every day someone at our company receives a very “official” looking email from a bank or a credit card company or an online service which they are registered with, asking them to please “confirm your password and account information.”
 The fact that we receive these emails is not surprising, but the fact that thousands of unsuspecting innocents respond to these scams with actual information is shocking and scary.
-Make your team aware of this type of racket and train them to report any suspicious request for sensitive information, whether it is personal or business-related.
+Make your team aware of this type of racket and train them to report any suspicious request for sensitive information, whether personal or business-related.

-Because of this, it is essential that e-commerce businesses develop tools and practices to combat fraud in-house.
+Because of this, e-commerce businesses must develop tools and practices to combat fraud in-house.
 Whether this means developing a system to “flag” potentially fraudulent payments, asking for information that a fraudster might not have access to, contacting customers directly to confirm their payments, or building other preventive tools or measures.
-If you run an online business that takes credit card payments and have yet to run into this problem, just wait; I guarantee that sooner or later, it will.
+If you run an online business that takes credit card payments and has yet to run into this problem, just wait; I guarantee it will sooner or later.

 Photo: The brigantine band of Agostino Sacchitiello, Wikimedia